-SET’s staff also disseminates its research findings and counseling model through presentations at national and international conferences including the National Association for Gifted Children (NAGC), the American Educational Research Association, the American Counseling Association, the European Council for High Ability, and the World Council for Gifted and Talented Children, as well as state and local conferences.
+SET’s staff also disseminates its research findings and counseling model through presentations at national and international conferences, including the National Association for Gifted Children (NAGC); the American Educational Research Association, the American Counseling Association; the European Council for High Ability; the World Council for Gifted and Talented Children; and state and local conferences.
 The staff have been active as volunteers in professional associations, and they engage in numerous activities as advocates for services for gifted students.
 Dr. Brody serves on the Maryland State Advisory Board for Gifted and Talented Children.

 Selected publications about SET or its members include: